Altaruss28/Origin/Documentation/incrementalChangelog.md

 - From 50 to 0 popularity, the rate at which you lose peasants/workers linearly increases by 10% for every 5 popularity points lost, and is half of the respawn rate

 #### Taxation changes
-- There are 12 levels, the first is for bribes which gives you +10 popularity, the second is for "No taxes" which gives you 0 popularity, the next 10 levels are for taxing, which cost you -1 popularity each, going up to -10
+- There are 12 levels, the first is for bribes which give you +10 popularity, the second is for "No taxes" which gives you 0 popularity, the next 10 levels are for taxing, which cost you -1 popularity each, going up to -10
 - The first taxation level no longer gives you 3 times the gold, compared to the rest
 - The only bribe level (+10) costs you exactly as much gold as the highest tax level (-10) gives you
 - Gold income per tax level is otherwise unchanged